sincera315/Pretrained_Story_to_Audio_Model_Integration_CPU-GPU/README.md

   ```

 ## Performance:
-The integrated output works quite well and here is the chart that shows the no of concurrent requests on X axis while the number of response times on the y axis as you can see the progress is quite smooth
+The integrated output works quite well and here is the chart that shows the no of concurrent requests on X axis while the number of response times on the y axis as you can see the progress is quite smooth.

 ![Performance_graph.png](Front_End_Images/performance_graph.png)

 ## Limitations: